 - There could be unexpected costs the tenant must pay

-The pros for landlord or investor:
+The pros of triple net lease for landlord or investor:

 - This type of lease creates a revenue stream that’s consistent